SwingWorker

-SwingWorker is a popular utility class developed by Sun Microsystems for the Swing library of the Java programming language.
+SwingWorker is a utility class developed by Sun Microsystems for the Swing library of the Java programming language.
 SwingWorker enables proper use of the event dispatching thread.
 As of Java 6, SwingWorker is included in the JRE.

 Several incompatible, unofficial, versions of SwingWorker were produced from 1998 to 2006, and care must be taken to avoid the abundant documentation on these versions predating Java 6.

 Usage in Java 6.0

 The event dispatching thread problem

 SwingWorker is useful when a time-consuming task has to be performed following a user-interaction event (for example, parsing a huge XML File, on pressing a JButton).
 The most straightforward way to do it is :